 Please note that tickets are often fully booked for some time in advance.
 You should therefore book early.

 In addition to the normal tickets, there are tickets for the early morning.
 The advantage of early entry is to be one of the first to visit the Sistine Chapel in the morning.
 During the day there is a big crowd and this reduces the enjoyment of art.
-Even earlier you may go to the Vatican Museums for breakfast.
+Even earlier you may go to the Vatican Museums booking the breakfast buffet.

 In summer and autumn there are also tickets for the Friday evening.
 On Friday evening, the number of visitors is much lower than during normal opening hours.